determined-ai/determined/docs/index.rst

           </a>
           <a class="tile" href="training/dtrain-introduction.html">
               <h2 class="tile-title">Model Developer Guide</h2>
-              <p class="tile-description">Learn how to work with Training APIs, and how to configure your distributed training experiments.</p>
+              <p class="tile-description">Learn how to work with Training APIs and configure your distributed training experiments.</p>
           </a>
           <a class="tile" href="tutorials/index.html">
               <h2 class="tile-title">Tutorials</h2>